• Skip to primary navigation

 Before we know it, the leaves will have fallen and the cold will take over.
 Sharp breezes and stinging winds and rain and snow.
 There will be winter days of dazzling, ice-covered beauty and days of danger and inconvenience as snow interferes with daily comings and goings.

-And just when we’ve had enough, those tiny crocus will stick their heads up, sometimes from under the snow, with their promise of springtime.
+And just when we’ve had enough, those tiny croci will stick their heads up, sometimes from under the snow, with their promise of springtime.
 And suddenly, before you know it, the world comes to life again in full spring glory.

 What a miracle.
 And it happens, year in and year out.
 It sweeps through holidays and vacations and visits and events.
 I never get tired of the progression.
 I love it, look forward to it, plan for it.
 Because we can always be assured, it will happen again, ready or not.